Mugen-Builders/echo-plus-deroll/README.md

   10th "As a user, I want to request the minting of an NFT ( ERC721 ) for my address on Layer 1"

-  11th "As a user, I want to request the minting of a batch of NFTs ( ERC1155 ) for my address on Layer 1."
+  11th "As a user, I want to request the minting of NFTs ( ERC1155 ) for my address on Layer 1."
   ```

 ## Setup: